-Arginase deficiency (Arginininemia) is an autosomal recessive metabolic disorder characterized by hyperammonemia secondary to arginine accumulation.
-Ammonia levels can vary according to patient’s current age and status, presenting initially with reduction of growth, and moving to milestone development and cognition.
-Sometimes when not treated the disorder leads to regression.
+Arginase deficiency (argininemia) is an autosomal recessive metabolic disorder characterized by hyperammonemia secondary to arginine accumulation.
+Ammonia levels can vary according to the patient’s current age and status, presenting initially with reduction of growth and moving to milestone development and cognition.
+Sometimes when not treated, the disorder leads to regression.

 Often diagnosed at birth through newborn screening (NBS), affected newborns are found to have elevated levels (up to 4 times) of arginine.
 Its management corresponds classically as another urea cycle defect, with mild or absent hyperammonemia and, if present, responds adequately to reductive ammonia actions.
 Chronic treatment consists of protein restriction along with nitrogen-scavenging medications.

-Mutations in ARG1 lead to an unstable arginase enzyme, a protein found in the cytosol and responsible for the final step of the urea cycle.
+Mutations in ARG1 lead to an unstable arginase enzyme, a protein found primarily in hepatic cytosol, and responsible for the final step of the urea cycle.
 This results in the hydrolysis of arginine to urea and ornithine.

-Another gene responsible for arginase can be found (ARG2); however, it is not translated in enough quantities to compensate the primary defect.
+Another gene, ARG2, responsible for arginase activity, can be found mainly in the mitochondria of extrahepatic tissues, being the kidney a major location with lower levels in the brain and gastrointestinal tract.
+However, it is not translated in enough quantities to compensate for the primary defect.

 Arginase, commonly found in liver, erythrocytes, and salivary glands, catalyzes the fifth and last reaction of the urea cycle, hydrolyzing L-arginine into ornithine and urea.